 Malayan history does not date back very long.
 It's a timespan of about a thousand years, when the first civilizations appeared on the southern peninsula.
 Much of the historical time is dominated by western colonialization.

-The first Malayan Kingdoms developed in the 10th century with ports as their trade centers.
+The first Malayan kingdoms developed from the 10th century on, with ports as their trade centers.
 They flourished from the upcoming trade between China and India.
-Islam was first introduced in the 14th century in Terengganu (east coast of the Malayan peninsula).
+Islam was first introduced in the 14th century in Terengganu (east coast of the Malay Peninsula).
 Malacca was founded in the early 15th century and attracted the Portuguese a century later when they, as the first Europeans, arrived in Southeast Asia.
 They conquered Malacca in 1511 and from then on it became the first center of western colonialization in the world region.
-Later Malacca was overtaken by the Dutch, before it came to the British Empire due to an English-Dutch Treaty in 1824.
+Later Malacca was overtaken by the Dutch, before it came to the British empire due to an English-Dutch Treaty in 1824.

 The British Colonies 'Straits Settlements' were founded in 1826.
 It consisted of Penang, Malacca, Singapore and Dinding (now Manjung district, well known for Pangkor Island) and led to the step by step dominance over the rest of the southern peninsula.